theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-Engine.md

 These are all examples of logic that must be constructed before the game can truly start.

+### _NOTE: See [Custom Hooks](#custom-hooks) at the bottom of this file to see currently hosted custom hooks._

 Custom hooks are typically the result of needing abstracted logic outside of a JSX component.
-They can be used outside Engine.jsx and can also be used in Core Module files.
+They can be used outside Engine.jsx and are also be used inside Core Module files.
 See [GameCore](./Doc-GameCore.md) for more information.

 ## useEffect()